 - Credit card balances

-Division of Assets and Debts in Divorce FAQ
+Frequently Asked Questions About Division of Assets and Debts in a Divorce

 In Utah, the court looks at all the assets and debts in marriage and determines how they will be divided.
 A judge considers the length of the marriage, how the assets were acquired and the needs of each party after the divorce, such as child expense or a medical expense.
 Income, earning potential, age and health are also taken into account.